 History of the Trust

-The Trust is a Registered Charity formed in September 2000 to make the comprehensive Midland Railway collection assembled by Roy Burrows accessible to the public for educational purposes.
+The Trust was a registered charity formed in September 2000 to make the comprehensive Midland Railway collection assembled by Roy Burrows accessible to the public for educational purposes.

 Roy started collecting in the early 1950s.
-When the Trust was formed, it was estimated there were around 20,000 items in the collection but, after several years work in producing the catalogue (not yet complete), this estimate has been revised to around 35,000.
-It is probably the largest collection of its kind in the UK being devoted exclusively to a single pre-grouping railway company and its constituents.
+When the Trust was formed, it was estimated there were around 20,000 items in the collection, but after a number of years cataloguing it was found to be rather more than this!
+Further acquisitions have also been made over the years of the Trust’s existence and there are now in excess of 42,000 items: all are catalogued.
+The collection is probably the largest of its kind in the UK being devoted exclusively to a single pre-grouping railway company and its constituents.

-A small part of the collection formed the basis of the acclaimed "Midland Railway 150" exhibition held in 1994 to celebrate the 150th anniversary of the formation of the Midland Railway Company.
-This exhibition went on public view initially at the Midland Hotel in Derby, then at the Derby Industrial Museum and finally at the National Railway Museum in York.
+A small part of the collection formed the basis of the acclaimed “Midland Railway 150” exhibition held in 1994 to celebrate the 150th anniversary of the formation of the Midland Railway Company.
+This exhibition went on public view initially at the Midland Hotel in Derby, then at the Derby Industrial Museum (now Derby Silk Mill - Museum of Making) and finally at the National Railway Museum in York.
 It was as a result of this exposure that the historical significance of the collection was recognised and the consequent need to preserve it as an entity for future public benefit.

 Selection of Handbills